Proclus Diadochus

 - mental exertion, above all

-When the superior mind has struggled to that point, then at last, seeing that it has reached the light of truth, it is exultantly flooded with incredible pleasure, and in that, as it were, watch tower, it perceives with great precision the whole world and all the distinguishing features of its parts.
+After the mind has struggled to that point and has reached the light of truth, it will perceive with precision the whole world and all the distinguishing features of its parts.

 - act as the patron of ignorance with the common herd of men, and